vegrimftw/AutoPlant/README.md

   1. Install libraries (DHT11/22, LCD and elapsedMillis).

   2. Calibration is required and should be started by commenting out the pump trigger IF statement (line 517-520) This will avoid accidental triggering of the pump.
-Or just not have the pump connected to the relay yet.
+Or just not have the pump connected through the relay yet.

   3. mapHi and mapLo is the sensor calibration borders.
 The analog input range is 0-1023, but the soil sensor does not use the entire range (approx 510-180).
 It should be good, but check and make changes if needed.